Digital & Social Media Safety Tips for Caregivers

 - Talk about the risks, such as what can happen when a child’s identity, location, or other personal information gets into the wrong hands.

 - Educate the child in your care about grooming behaviors.
 Predators don’t begin conversations with explicit sexual requests.
 They start by acting like a friend and validating the child’s feelings.
 Children in care may be at greater risk since they may feel afraid, isolated, or lonely.
+Predators often deliberately seek out children who appear emotionally vulnerable or who are seeking connection — making children with mental health challenges or trauma histories a particularly targeted group.

 - Warn the child in your care that gifts, pressure to do things, requests for pictures, and other seemingly innocent actions by an acquaintance from the digital space could also be grooming.